mattkeys/Google-Pagespeed-Insights/readme.txt

 == Screenshots ==

 1. Filter reports by Pages, Posts, Category Indexes, or Custom Post Types.
 Sort Report Lists by Page Score to see your highest and lowest performing pages.
-2. Seperate reports for Desktop and Mobile page reports.
+2. Separate reports for Desktop and Mobile page reports.
 Check each report to receive platform specific recommendations to increase your sites performance.
 3. Configure Google Report Language, Report Types, and choose which Wordpress URLs to run reports on.
 4. View in-depth report details for recommendations on increasing your sites performance.

 == Changelog ==

+= 1.0.7 =
+* Fixed PHP7 incompatibilities

 = 1.0.6 =
 * Fixed error with WP_List_Table introduced with WordPress 4.3